North-Sea-Transition-Authority/offshore-safety-directive/README.md

 | OSD_EPMQ_SNS_SQS_AWS_SECRET_ACCESS_KEY | EPMQ AWS secret access key for SNS/SQS                                                               |
 | OSD_EPMQ_ENVIRONMENT_SUFFIX            | EPMQ environment suffix.
 This should be set to something unique per developer, such as your initials |

+- Optionally, the EPMQ integration can be disabled by running with the `disable-epmq` profile.
+In this case the `OSD_EPMQ_*` environment variables do not need to be set.

 ### Production

 - In your IntelliJ run configuration for the Spring app, include `production` in your active profiles